wuzhengy/TAU/IP2.md

 **put**

-Put is used to traverse, send and store data. "q" == "p" A r query has two arguments, "p" containing the node public key of the sender node, and "t" containing the public key of the receiver node.
-When a node receives a relay query, it should respond with a key "nodes" and value of a string containing the compact node info for the target node or the K (8) closest good nodes in its own routing table.
-The node will be the receiver, if not, the node will check local relay vector for the receiver node, if existing, the node will send the payload to receiver to satisfy the relay function.
+Put is used to traverse, send and store data. "q" == "p" A p query has two arguments, "p" containing the node public key of the sender node, and "t" containing the public key of the receiver node.
+When a node receives a put query, it should respond with a key "nodes" and value of a string containing the compact node info for the target node or the K (8) closest good nodes in its own routing table.
+The node will be the receiver, if not, the node will check local relay vector for the receiver node, if existing, the node will send the payload to receiver to satisfy the put function; at the same time, it will store the value for future get.

 Example Packets
 ```
-relay Query = {"t":"aa", "y":"q", "q":"f", "a": {"p":"...", "t":"..."}}
+relay Query = {"t":"aa", "y":"q", "q":"p", "a": {"p":"...", "t":"..."}}
 bencoded = d1:ad1:p3:...1:t3:...e1:q1:f1:t2:aa1:y1:qe
 Response = {"t":"aa", "y":"r", "r": {"p":"...", "n": "..."}}
 bencoded = d1:rd1:n3:...1:p3:...e1:t2:aa1:y1:re